aosabook/500lines/spreadsheet/chapter.md

 The `const` declarator means `direction` will not change during the function’s execution.
 The direction to move is either upward (`-1`, from **A2** to **A1**) if the key code is 38 (**UP**), or downward (`+1`, from **A2** to **A3**) otherwise.

-Next up, we retrieve the target element using the ID selector syntax (e.g. `"#A3"`), constructed with a [template string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) written in a pair of back-quotes, concatenating the leading `#`, the current `col` and the target `row + direction`:
+Next up, we retrieve the target element using the ID selector syntax (e.g. `"#A3"`), constructed with a [template string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) written in a pair of backticks, concatenating the leading `#`, the current `col` and the target `row + direction`:

 ```js
       const cell = document.querySelector( `#${ col }${ row + direction }` );